The Climbing Works International Festival

 - We encourage spectators for the Sunday Semi & Finals.
 It is a non-ticketed event so it is first come, best seats.
 We will have a large screen again if you don't get prime viewing space.
 For the last 2 years the seating has all been filled 1 hour before the start of the final so be warned!
 There is no seating on the Saturday and very little space so if you want to come down please be aware that you will have to stay off the mats.

-- If you can't make the Sunday, you can watch both the Semi-Finals & Finals via webcast here.
+- If you can't make the Sunday, you can watch both the Semi-Finals & Finals via webcast on this page.

 - You can keep up to date on going-ons at our Twitter account using #cwif